rafaeleliasrb/nestedLogic/README.md

 ## Environment
 The solutions are in Java, using Maven.
 The project has only one dependency which is the JUnit test framework.
-> **Tip:** <span align="justify">Since we're talking about saving time, knowing the keyboard shortcuts of your IDE, each IDE has dozen of them.
-Tasks that we use multiple clicks on the mouse can be done with just a touch on the keyboard.</span>
+> **Tip:** <span align="justify">As we speak of saving time, knowing some keyboard shortcuts in our IDE helps us a lot.
+Tasks that we use multiple mouse clicks can be done with just one touch on the keyboard.</span>

 ## Unit Test
 <p align="justify">